 TGbf editor, please make the following change in subclause 11.55.2.2:

-(#1654) If both dot11WLANSensingImplemented and dot11SBPImplemented are true If SBP is supported, to establish an SBP procedure, the SME of a non-AP STA (SBP initiator) shall issue an MLME-SBP.request primitive with PeerSTAAddress parameter equal to the intended SBP responder’s MAC address.
+(#1654) If both dot11WLANSensingImplemented and dot11SBPImplemented are true If SBP is supported, To establish an SBP procedure, the SME of a non-AP STA that supports SBP (SBP initiator) shall issue an MLME-SBP.request primitive with PeerSTAAddress parameter equal to the intended SBP responder’s MAC address.
 The MLME-SBP.request primitive shall include valid SBPParameters and SensingMeasurementParameter parameters.
 The MLMESBP.request primitive may include a SensingResponderAddresses parameter to indicate a set of preferred sensing responders.

 (#1655, 1243)On receiving an SBP Request frame, if both dot11WLANSensingImplemented and dot11SBPImplemented are true the SBP responder shall validate the frame and issue an MLME-SBP.indication primitive.